MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 To test an E-Invoicing order, send a [direct](/api/#e-invoicing---direct) or [redirect](/api/#e-invoicing---redirect) API request.

-If you send a redirect API request, enter in the:
+If you send a redirect API request:
+- Enter in the:
   - **Birthdate** field any date of birth.
 Format: DD-MM-YYYY.
   - **Bank account** field any 10-digit bank account number.
   - **Email address** field any email address.
   - **Phone number** field any phone number.
-  Click **Confirm**.
+- Click **Confirm**.

 The payment is processed in the test environment as **Successful**, with order and transaction statuses **Uncleared**.